kra53n/getgit/README.md

 getgit
 ```

-Clone repository of user that set configuration file
+Clone repository of user that set in configuration file
 ```
 getgit -r rep_name
 ```